mjancarik/merkur/docs/docs/http-client-plugin.md

 import 'abort-controller/polyfill';
 ```

-After that we have `http.request` method available on the widget.
+After that we have an `http.request` method available on the widget.

 We can override default request config with `setDefaultConfig` method from `@merkur/plugin-http-client`.
 We can set all [fetch options](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options), `baseUrl`, `timeout` and `transformers`.